 Parkinson’s disease is a progressive disease of the central nervous system caused by cell loss in the particular area of the brain (called the substantia nigra) that produces dopamine, a neurotransmitter that helps to regulate movement.
 The disease is most often diagnosed in people in their 60s, but can affect people at younger ages.
-Those diagnosed before the age of 50 are said to have early onset Parkinson’s disease, and constitute between 10 to 20 percent of all Parkinson’s cases.
-Half of all early onset Parkinson’s patients are diagnosed before the age of 40.
+Those diagnosed before the age of 50 are said to have early-onset Parkinson’s disease, and constitute between 10%-20% of all Parkinson’s cases.
+Half of all early-onset Parkinson’s patients are diagnosed before the age of 40.

 - loss of smell

 - depression or anxiety

 - orthostatic hypotension, or a drop in blood pressure when standing up

 Causes of early-onset Parkinson’s disease